 They could include helpdesk support, remote support, email management, backup monitoring, virus scanning and so on.
 If considering a managed services provider, ensure they supply a list of key activities which they will carry out every month.

 Most IT support companies will exclude certain items from the service they offer.
-This is normal, but you need to be aware of the exclusions and happy with them.
+This is normal, but you need to be aware of the exclusions and be happy with them.

-Exclusions typically include IT failure due to power fluctuations, water damage, theft, unauthorised modifications, and in a few other extreme situations.
+Exclusions typically include IT failure due to power fluctuations, water damage, theft, cybercrime, unauthorised modifications, and in a few other extreme situations.
 In any case, you should have a continuity plan in place to help you get up and running again as quickly as possible should you experience an extreme event of this nature.

 Check the charging schedule of your support agreement carefully.
 There are likely to be extra charges in a number of situations - for instance, where work has to be done out of hours.